 One of the downsides is that in the hot summer months flight suits can get brutally hot when in the cockpit with very little airflow and the sun is blazing through with windows.
 Flying a helicopter low and slow on a hot fire for days on end, I can attest to how uncomfortable you soon get wearing ‘The Jump Suit’.
 The uncomfortable garment can soon become a distraction and when there are many aircraft operating in a small area every pilot needs to be on top of their game.
 A tight, sweaty, and hot flight suit does not help!

 To go along with the sweatiness is that they soon become stinky when worn for more than a couple of days of long, hot, sunny days of flying.
 To stay fresh and not clear the pilot lounge each pilot needs at least 2-3 flight suits to last them a week or two of long flying days.
-Not only does this mean they have to be carted around everywhere, but lead on to the next point…
+Not only does this mean they have to be carted around everywhere, but leads on to the next point…

 Flight suits are not cheap!
 With each suit costing several hundred dollars, a company or an individual can be looking at a hefty bill for just two flight suits.
 Although the price has come down over the years the cost of replacing the flight suits soon adds up once they become sun-bleached and start to get thin in the knees and rear end.
 This is one of the main reasons why pilots refuse to buy them out of their own pocket.

-Given the chance to wear a flight suit most pilots will opt out for the many reasons listed above, but for those mandated to wear them they are a very useful tool in the cockpit and the added safety factor they bring is very welcomed.
+Given the chance to wear a flight suit, most pilots will opt out for the many reasons listed above, but for those mandated to wear them they are a very useful tool in the cockpit and the added safety factor they bring is very welcomed.
 Even though I am a big fan of flight suits the cost to replace my own is too much to justify, especially knowing how uncomfortable I will get when on the next fire, which shouldn’t be long as I’m writing this while sitting at a helicopter firebase waiting for that next fire to rear its ugly, yet fun head!

 If you found this article helpful, may I suggest a few more from me: